tgm-team/tgm/.github/CONTRIBUTING.md

 ## Unit Testing

-The openDG test suite is located uner `test/`.
+The TGM test suite is located uner `test/`.
 Run the entire test suite with

 ```sh